mil-collab/docs/wip-12-5-25/pocs-summary.md

 ### Next Steps
 * Figure out how to configure max backoff
 * List requires features/constraints of the EC2 API to guide its implementation.
+* Try reading from a secret
+* Register to Rancher using it

 ## Cluster API